christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Copyright © 2025 Ralph Perrier\
 All rights reserved.
-No part o6f this publication may be reproduced or transmitted in any form without written permission from the publisher, except for brief quotations in reviews or scholarly works.
+No part of this publication may be reproduced or transmitted in any form without written permission from the publisher, except for brief quotations in reviews or scholarly works.
 For permissions, contact: hereticalbooks.com\
 First Edition: 2025\
 ISBN: 978-1-0696862-0-6 \